The Sturminster Newton

 Still, there's a more than food at the Sturminster Newton Cheese Festival.
 Close to 50 other exhibitors display craft items, which are as varied as the food.

-Entertainment is not limited to the bands that play at the Sturminster Newton Cheese Festival.
-There's a Punch and Judy show, Morris dancing and more for the children.
+Entertainment wasn't limited to the bands that play at the Sturminster Newton Cheese Festival.
+There was a Punch and Judy show, Morris dancing and more for the children.